ulisesbocchio/react-redux-boilerout/README.md

 const earthReducer = actionReducer('earth')(HearthReducer);
 ```
-For actions declared `UPPER_CASE` methods map to their `camelCase` counterpart.
+For actions declared with `UPPER_CASE` style, action reducer methods map to their `camelCase` counterpart.
 Also action reducers methods can be named
 starting with `on + ActionName`.
 For instance, methods named `onSayHello` and `sayHello` will listen to action `SAY_HELLO` or `sayHello`.